 - Strip hair transplant (FUT)

-A consultation with Dr. Zacco can take place in person in his offices in Apex or Raleigh, North Carolina.
+A consultation with Dr. Zacco can take place in person in his office in Raleigh, North Carolina.
 Or, you may schedule a virtual visit from anywhere in the country.

 Before seeing your physician, try not to feel too stressed by wondering, “Is my hair loss a sign of illness?”
 After all, stress can cause thinning hair in some people.
 Schedule your consultation today with AZ Hair Restoration for a diagnosis and to learn more about your treatment options.
 Call us at (919) 615-0577.